 Here are some of the top social determinants of health and why they are so important:

 Socioeconomic status measures a person’s social, economic, and work status.
 It can have a substantial effect on access to health care as well as healthy (or unhealthy) behaviors.
-For example, studies have shown that socioeconomic status is linked to a number of health problems including cardiovascular disease, hypertension, diabetes, and cancer.
+For example, studies have shown that socioeconomic status is linked to a surprising number of employee physical health problems including cardiovascular disease, hypertension, diabetes, and cancer.

 Additionally, people with low income status may find it difficult to pay co-payments, deductibles, or other out-of-pocket health care costs, which may prevent them from seeking and receiving care.
 Because of this, unaddressed medical issues can worsen, eventually requiring more expensive, urgent or emergency care later.
 When we know an employee’s socioeconomic status, we’re better able to address his/her barriers to care while still providing the medical attention and support that they need.